Harburg seaport industrial and commercial area

 Hobum Oleochemicals GmbH

-HOBUM Oleochemicals GmbH has been operating in the Harburg district of Hamburg since 1896 and is now in its fourth generation as a family business.
-Under the motto "Natural.
-Innovative." hOBUM combines an appreciation of nature with an independent corporate culture.
-Sustainability is a key element, with HOBUM leading the way in sustainable chemistry by utilising plant-based and bio-based raw materials such as unsaturated vegetable oils and their derivatives.
+HOBUM Oleochemicals GmbH has been active in the Harburg district since 1896 and is now in its fourth generation as a family business.
+In keeping with the company's tagline "Natural.
+Innovative.", HOBUM combines an appreciation of nature with an independent corporate culture.
+Sustainability is a key element here, with HOBUM leading the way in sustainable chemistry by utilising plant-based and organic raw materials such as unsaturated vegetable oils and their derivatives.
 HOBUM develops chemicals such as epoxy resins, alkyd resins and esters that provide solutions for sustainable products.
 The company sees innovation as the core of its activities and continuously strives for process improvements in harmony with limited resources.
-HOBUM's research drives the development of applications that make life easier and safer, from flexible mobile phone covers to durable automotive coatings.
+HOBUM's research drives the development of applications that are aimed at making life easier and safer, from flexible mobile phone covers to durable automotive coatings.
 With this philosophy, HOBUM supports a wide range of customers, from medium-sized companies to multinational corporations, in the use of sustainable chemical components.

 Disclaimer